PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Introduction

-The process of specifying these priors, referred to as \emph{prior elicitation}, is critical yet difficult to do well~\cite{mikkola2024prior,ohagan-2006-uncertain}.
-Prior elicitation requires not only expertise about a domain (e.g., \textit{education year has a moderate positive impact to income}) but also the ability to express that knowledge using mathematical distributions over model parameters (e.g., \textit{``the coefficient of education, given age, on income has a Normal(3, 0.5) distribution''}), which often do not have direct real-world analogs.
+Many of the aforementioned benefits stem from a key aspect of Bayesian analysis: the integration of analysts' domain knowledge and assumptions (e.g., \autoref{fig:teaser}a).
+Analysts imbue Bayesian analysis with their assumptions by specifying prior distributions for model parameters, or simply \emph{priors} (e.g., \autoref{fig:teaser}d).
+The process of transforming domain knowledge into these probability distributions, referred to as \emph{prior elicitation}, is critical yet difficult to do well~\cite{mikkola2024prior,ohagan-2006-uncertain}.
+Prior elicitation requires not only expertise about a domain (e.g., \textit{``Education year has a moderate positive impact to income''}) but also the ability to express that knowledge using mathematical distributions over model parameters (e.g., \textit{``The coefficient of education, given age, on income has a Normal(3, 0.5) distribution''}), which often do not have direct real-world analogs.
 When priors fail to capture analysts’ domain knowledge, the subsequent inferences may be misleading or implausible, particularly in small-sample settings~\cite{Gelman2017likelihood}.
-Indeed, a common practice is for domain experts to hire a Bayesian modeling expert to facilitate prior elicitation, a dependency that poses a barrier to wider adoption of Bayesian analysis.
+Indeed, a common practice is for domain experts to hire a Bayesian modeling expert, often referred to as a facilitator, to assist with prior elicitation, a dependency that poses a barrier to wider adoption of Bayesian analysis.

-Over the years, prior elicitation tools have made progress, from systems like \textsc{MATCH}~\cite{morris2014match} and \textsc{preliz}~\cite{preliz} that rely on knowledge over parameters, to approaches that let analysts reason more directly about outcomes~\cite{hartmann2020prior, bockting2024simulation}.
+Over the years, prior elicitation tools have made progress, from systems that rely on knowledge over parameters~\cite{gosling-2018-shelf, morris2014match, preliz}, to approaches that let analysts reason more directly about outcomes~\cite{hartmann2020prior, bockting2024simulation}.
 Yet, gaps persist: most tools still rely on probability-format input, overlook relationships across variables, offer limited feedback for refinement, and provide little support for Bayesian novices.